robbiedigital/htmllint-loader/README.md

 ## Usage
 [Documentation: using loaders](http://webpack.github.io/docs/using-loaders.html)

-Within your webpack configuration, you'll need to add the scsslint-loader to the list of modules:
+Within your webpack configuration, you'll need to add the htmllint-loader to the list of modules:

 ```javascript
 module.exports = {